How Many Grams In Quarter

 1. The Silver Quarter Legacy: Quarters minted before 1965 were made of 90% silver and 10% copper.
 These significantly heavier coins weighed 6.25 grams.
 While they are valuable collector's items, they are not the standard circulating quarter and their weight is irrelevant to the modern coin used daily.

 2. Statehood & National Park Quarters: The designs on the reverse (tails side) of quarters have changed dramatically since 1999 with the State Quarters program and later the America the Beautiful series.
-That said, these are still clad quarters with the exact same composition, dimensions, and weight of 5.67 grams.
+Even so, these are still clad quarters with the exact same composition, dimensions, and weight of 5.67 grams.
 Design changes do not alter the fundamental mass.

 3. Collector vs. Circulating Issues: Some special collector editions might be made from different metals (like silver or gold) and will therefore have different weights.
 Always check the specifications for numismatic (collector) coins, as they deviate from the standard circulating weight.